mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Pardon my old habits.
 They've taken a permanent residence with me."
 He responded.

-He reached the other side of Kip and looked closely at me, trying to telegraph something but I did not know what.
+He reached the other side of Kipnu and looked closely at me, trying to telegraph something but I did not know what.

 "I hope we came in time to defend Liffa," he said.